 Let’s be clear, there are real risks.
 But the value of real estate helps reduce the risk of a REIT investment being a complete disaster.
 So what should we consider when looking at individual REITs?

 Unlike residential, commercial property tends to have much longer leases.
 Businesses sign up to leases for multi-year periods : 5 years, 10 years, and even longer in some cases.

 As a lease expires, if the tenant doesn’t renew, that leaves the REIT with no income from that property.
 And these vacancies tend to take a lot longer to fill than your average suburban house!

 If multiple properties fall vacant at once, this can be a big hit to a REIT’s income.
 So carefully managing leases is a top priority.
 They monitor this by tracking what’s known as the ‘weighted average lease expiry’, or WALE.
 It’s a bit of a mouthful but it’s very important!
 The WALE tells us, how long the current portfolio’s leases/rental streams are locked in for.

 Obviously, these will vary between different REITs, and a longer WALE is much desired.
 For example, Centuria Industrial REIT (ASX:CIP) currently has a WALE of 4.3 years.
-In contrast, Convenience Retail REIT (ASX:AQR) has a WALE of 11.4 years.
+In contrast, Dexus Convenience Retail REIT (ASX:DXC) has a WALE of 11.4 years.
 Big difference!

 REITs are a cashflow play.
 So it’s critical to have good quality tenants who can continue paying their rent rain, hail or shine.
 Clearly, financially strong tenants are a lower risk proposition than Bob’s Budget Botox who is just starting out with a loan from his Uncle.